zorinalexey/cloud-casstle-http-router/docs/en/tests/PHPSTAN_REPORT.md

 ---

-## 🔧 Настройка PHPStan для вашего проекта
+## 🔧 PHPStan Setup for Your Project

 ### phpstan.neon